microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/v1.0/docs/Microsoft.Graph.Devices.CorporateManagement.md

 Update the properties of a iosVppEBook object.

 ### [Update-MgDeviceAppManagementManagedEBookAssignment](Update-MgDeviceAppManagementManagedEBookAssignment.md)
-Update the properties of a managedEBookAssignment object.
+Update the properties of a iosVppEBookAssignment object.

 ### [Update-MgDeviceAppManagementManagedEBookDeviceState](Update-MgDeviceAppManagementManagedEBookDeviceState.md)
 Update the properties of a deviceInstallState object.